-The scope of practice for graduates of our level I Ayurvedic Wellness Counselor (AWC) certification program is determined by the standards set by the National Ayurvedic Medical Association.
+The scope of practice for graduates of our level I Ayurvedic Health Counselor (AHC) certification program is determined by the standards set by the National Ayurvedic Medical Association.

-The AWC program is based on the first goal of Ayurveda—Swasthasya Swasthya Rakshanam – to preserve the health of a healthy person.
+The AHC program is based on the first goal of Ayurveda—Swasthasya Swasthya Rakshanam – to preserve the health of a healthy person.
 Students will gain the tools necessary to restore and preserve health and prevent disease.
 These tools include a comprehensive nutritional education (Ahara), daily routines and practices to maximize health (Vihar), as well as a clear understanding of the mind and thought processes (Vichara) and their relationship to well-being.
-Upon successful completion of the AWC course you will be awarded an Ayurvedic Wellness Counselor Certificate.

-With this certificate, students will be able to counsel the clients for wellness.
-This practice may vary from state to state.
-Please check the regulations with the state in which you practice.
+A certification of completion is awarded after the 600 hours are completed.
+With this certificate, graduates will be able to counsel individuals for wellness and health prevention.
+This practice may vary by location and from state to state in the U.S. Please check your local regulations where you intend to practice.

 Ayurvedic Counselors can:

 - Analyze mind-body constitution.

 - Suggest dietary changes (explain Ayurvedic view about qualities and 6 tastes).

 - Suggest daily routine changes (explain daily predominance of Doshas at different times).

 - Suggest seasonal routine (explain seasonal predominance of Doshas).